 which reflected the tradition in some industries, mainly the wood processing industry.

 A fibre shaped particle is characterised by a length that is typically much larger than its diameter and an irregular shape.
 Consequently both, length and diameter, are necessary to properly describe the size of a fibre.
 The above definition of a fibre is imprecise but there is no better one, nor is there a standardised criterion which shape of a particle projection is considered as "fibre-shaped" and which is not.
 The evaluation methods described below can therefore be applied to particles of any shape if desired.
 It is then up to the user to judge the usefulness of the evaluated results.

 Length of fibre / LEFI

-The length of a fibre is defined as the direct connection between its opposite ends, this is the longest direct path from one end to another within the particle contour. ("Direct" means without loops or deviations.)
-A technique used to calculate this value is called "skeletonizing", it means to reduce the dimensions of the fibre from all directions until one or more lines of one pixel width remain.
-The black line in the fibre images below represents the longest direct path along their skeleton.
+The length of a fibre is defined as the direct connection between its opposite ends, this is the longest direct path from one end to another within the particle contour.
+Direct means without loops or deviations.
+The crucial technique used to calculate this value is called "skeletonizing", it means to reduce the dimensions of the fibre from all directions until one or more lines of one pixel width remain.
+The black line in the fibre images represent the longest direct path along their skeleton.
 Its length is the result of the LEFI calculation.

-A very simple contour of a fibre is shown in image 1 below.
+A very simple contour of a fibre is shown in image 1.
 It is simple because it has no branches or nooses, and its length-to-diameter ratio is large.
 Its opposite ends can clearly be defined, and there is not much discussion about what should be their connecting path.